s1r0n/lightning-path/myths-and-symbols/allegories/4-allegory-of-the-blindfold.md

 * Recognition of delusion triggers efforts to overcome
 * Efforts lead to varying degress of success

-Sosteric, M. (2003). _Allegory of the Blindfold_. https://repo.lightningpath.org/myths-and-symbols/allegories/4-allegory-of-the-blindfold.html
+Cite: Sosteric, M. (2003). _Allegory of the Blindfold_. https://repo.lightningpath.org/myths-and-symbols/allegories/4-allegory-of-the-blindfold.html

 ## Allegory of the Blindfold